harvard-lts/talkwithhollis-langchain/README.md

 Enter the access key id, secret access key, and region.
 A new entry in the `~/.aws/credentials` file will be created.
 Path to AWS credentials file: `$HOME/.aws/credentials`.
 Note that the region is required.

-New entry in the credentials file:
+Entry in the credentials file:

 ```
 [talkwithhollis]